caramelomartins/website/README.md

 [![Build Status](https://travis-ci.org/caramelomartins/hugomartins.io.svg?branch=master)](https://travis-ci.org/caramelomartins/hugomartins.io)

 This is the source code for my personal website that is currently hosted @ [hugomartins.io](http://hugomartins.io).
-The website's design is [Hugo Flex](https://github.com/de-souza/hugo-flex/) and it is currently being built and hosted using [Netlify](https://www.netlify.com/)
+The website's design is a custom theme I made for Hugo and it is currently being built and hosted using [Netlify](https://www.netlify.com/).

 ## Structure